fernando737/cx-api-python/README.md

 To use the script, run it with the desired command line arguments.
 The script supports the following options:

 - `--get-projects`: Retrieve the list of projects.
+- `--get-project-groups NAME`: Retrieve the list of groups asociated to project.
 - `--create-project NAME`: Create a new project with the given name.
 - `--upload-file FILE`: Upload a file to a project.
 Requires the `--project-id` argument.
 - `--start-scan`: Start a security scan for a project.
 Requires the `--project-id` argument.